augwilk/select-from-MIST-6410-where-grade-A-Project-2/README.md

 ## Queries:
+1) For query 1, we created a view which held a table of players who were seniors along with their position and school they played for a predetermined season (season 1).
+The view can be used to determine how many/which players were seniors for a specific team to find out who would be leaving next season.

-1) Query 1 shows conference champion trends, with teams added
+2) Query 2 shows conference champion trends, with teams added

 ![image](https://github.com/user-attachments/assets/d4ad8199-c710-4b32-b31c-3ea246b2111b)

 This query would be useful for

-2) Query 2 shows players with the most stats and their NIL sponsor amount
+3) Query 3 shows players with the most stats and their NIL sponsor amount

 ![Players with most stats and their NIL sponsor amount](https://github.com/user-attachments/assets/5ee2f443-3035-43b5-a0a2-d968ce924d68)

 This query shows

-3) Query 3 shows the data from schools that include their win/loss record as well as the points scored in games.
+4) Query 4 shows the data from schools that include their win/loss record as well as the points scored in games.

 <img width="491" alt="Screenshot 2024-12-01 at 6 22 51 PM" src="https://github.com/user-attachments/assets/c6170fc7-d32c-4ca7-b742-cceb2ecc0bde">

 This query is important for creating data-driven insights and knowing where to allocate resources and funding.

-4) Query 4 takes displays the list of all players including those who do and do not have NIL deals and displays their average receiving yards and average minutes played per game if they are a runningback or widereciever.
+5) Query 5 takes displays the list of all players including those who do and do not have NIL deals and displays their average receiving yards and average minutes played per game if they are a runningback or widereciever.
 It also provides their ID, full name, and the amount of their NIL contract if they have one.

 ![Screenshot 2024-12-03 102853](https://github.com/user-attachments/assets/c1976e40-8b14-4b9d-a237-ff5eb87e2eff)